panaali/word2ket/README.md

 # Reference
-If you use **word2ket**, please cite the paper:
+If you use **word2ket**, please cite our ICLR 2020 paper with the following BibTex entry:

 ## APA
 ```
 Panahi, A., Saeedi, S., & Arodz, T. (2019). word2ket: Space-efficient Word Embeddings inspired by Quantum Entanglement.
-In proceedings of the International Conference on Learning Representations (ICLR) 2020
+In International Conference on Learning Representations 2020.
+Retrieved from https://openreview.net/forum?id=HkxARkrFwB
 ```

 ## BibTex